 Design and Construction Oversight for Secondary School Expansion, Malawi

-Design and Implementation
+Design and Construction Oversight

-SEED bridges the gap between students and secondary schools and will kick-start a new generation of educated leaders.
-By increasing the number of schools, the distances students travel to and from school will be drastically reduced and safe conditions will improve attendance.
+SEED bridges the gap between students and secondary schools and will kickstart a new generation of educated leaders.
+By increasing the number schools, the distances students travel to and from school will be drastically reduced and safe conditions will improve attendance.
 Access to secondary school will not only improve learning conditions, but it will enable more children to grow into active contributors to society and advance Malawi on its journey towards self-reliance.